realblehhguh/android_device_moorechip_kona/README.md

  - [ ] Flashing TWRP

 # How to build
 Visit  https://github.com/azwhikaru/Action-TWRP-Builder and fork and go to Actions and press the Run Workflow.
-Fill these options
+Fill these options.

+Github Actions would be the easiest option.

 | Name                 | Description                                       | Example                                                      |
 | -------------------- | ------------------------------------------------- | ------------------------------------------------------------ |